 - the impacts of change on the values of the whole landscape and its wider catchment, including significant spatial and visual relationships, landscape character (What stories does the site/landscape convey with power and clarity?
-What stories does it conceal or erase?), a combination of natural and cultural values, and high priority cultural landscape issues (refer to Appendix A); - buildings, ruins and standing structures integrated with their immediate and broader settings, conserved not in isolation but as contributing to the whole place; - the complex management arrangements across the KAVHA site and beyond the KAVHA site into its broader catchment area; and - support for community involvement in managing the landscape and for maintaining their heritage values, traditional and continuing uses, and cultural connections.
+What stories does it conceal or erase?), a combination of natural and cultural values, and high priority cultural landscape issues (refer to Kingston and Arthur's Vale Historic Area-Proposals for High Priority Cultural Landscape Issues as at June 2019); - buildings, ruins and standing structures integrated with their immediate and broader settings, conserved not in isolation but as contributing to the whole place; - the complex management arrangements across the KAVHA site and beyond the KAVHA site into its broader catchment area; and

+• support for community involvement in managing the landscape and for maintaining their heritage values, traditional and continuing uses, and cultural connections.

 Conservation Actions Priority Integrate decisions about the management of natural and cultural values, to avoid depletion or degradation of natural values, ensure long-term environmental quality and ensure community benefits, including public health and safety.
 Ongoing and short term within 12 months Decisions about everyday conservation and management and about the future of the KAVHA cultural landscape need to ensure a symbiotic relationship between environmental factors, the historical and physical makeup of the landscape, and community and cultural connections, and need to create a sustainable place for mutually beneficial economic, social, cultural and environmental outcomes.
 Ongoing Adopt an approach to managing the values of the KAVHA site that recognises all heritage values (cultural and natural), sustains traditional and deep emotional connections to the place, allows tourism opportunities and engages people in the stewardship for the economic success of Norfolk Island.
-Ongoing and short term within 12 months When change is proposed, engage with other land managers, and/or other relevant management bodies and authorities, and community to communicate and co-ordinate land management decisions.
+Ongoing and short term within 12 months When change is proposed, engage with other land managers, and/or other relevant management bodies and authorities, and community to communicate and co-ordinate land management decisions during development and implementation stages.
 As required, during the development phase of proposals.
 For proposed change associated with site drainage and water quality, engagement is needed with the NIRC to ensure decisions take into account the catchment-wide implications of change and to seek opportunities for projects to dovetail with NIRC water management projects.
+Scope projects according to availability of ongoing resources.
+Ongoing Implement a process or protocol for directly notifying KAVHA management of concerns related to building or landscape condition.
+The protocol should be clearly communicated and actively adhered to.
+Ongoing and short term within 12 months

-• Policy 4: Conserve and manage the visual setting and aesthetic values to reflect the cultural and natural heritage values of the KAVHA site.
+Policy 4: Conserve and manage the visual setting and aesthetic values to reflect the cultural and natural heritage values of the KAVHA site.